6 popular procurement methods & tips to choose suppliers

 Take advantage of technology to manage and track your procurement processes efficiently.

-6. Streamline payment systems and authorization process
+6. Streamline payment systems and the authorisation process

 Keep records of receipts and track relevant metrics such as invoice cycle time and the average cost per invoice with accounts payable.